 This diagnosis, also known as “precocious reading” often, but not always, co-exists with a diagnosis of Autism Spectrum Disorder (ASD).
 Children with hyperlexia generally an early and strong interest in letters, symbols and patterns at an age much earlier than is typically seen in children.
 For almost 40 years, CHAT has been at the forefront of hyperlexia diagnosis and therapy.
-If you believe you may have a child with hyperlexia, please contact us about the condition and treatment options.
+If you are interested in getting more information on hyperlexia or in CHAT’s hyperlexia services please complete this Hyperlexia Intake Form.

 What is hyperlexia?